BirdeeHub/nixCats-nvim/README.md

 `luaUtils` contains the tools and advice to adapt your favorite package managers to give your nix setup the ultimate flexibility from before of trying to download all 4 versions of rust, node, ripgrep, and fd for your overcomplicated config on a machine without using nix...

-In terms of the nix code, you should not have to leave your template's equivalent of [flake.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/flake.nix) except OCCASIONALLY [customBuildsOverlay](https://github.com/BirdeeHub/nixCats-nvim/blob/main/overlays/customBuildsOverlay.nix) when the thing you wish to install is not on nixpkgs and the standardPluginOverlay does not work.
+In terms of the nix code, you should not really have to leave your template's equivalent of [flake.nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/example/flake.nix)

 All config folders like `ftplugin/`, `pack/` and `after/` work as designed (see `:h rtp`), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `vim.cmd('packadd <pluginName>')` from an autocommand or keybind when you want it.
 NOTE: `packadd` does not source `after` dirs, so to lazy load those you must source those yourself (or use the lazy.nvim wrapper in [luaUtils](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/nixCatsHelp/luaUtils.txt))